chapmanjacobd/library/.github/README.md

     Also, if you're just testing things out be aware that `tabs-add` assumes that you visited the website right before adding it; eg. if you use `tabs-add --frequency yearly` today the tab won't open until one year from now (at most).
-You can override this default:
+You can override this default

         library tabs-add --allow-immediate ...